IPWR-900: Design

 Reactor Vessel Alloy).
 BARC disclosed in January 2020 that a Core catcher design has been validated that can manage a 100% core melt accident.

 The design will include Generation III+ safety features like Passive Decay Heat Removal System, Emergency Core Cooling System (ECCS), Corium Retention and Core Catcher System.

 Reactor fleet

-Government of India or NPCIL have not disclosed any locations or timeline for the construction of the first IPWR-900 reactor.
+The Government of India or NPCIL have not disclosed any locations or timeline for the construction of the first IPWR-900 reactor.